 Dr. Subramanya Sastry

 Dr. Subbu Sastry currently works at the Wikimedia Foundation and is an active contributor to other open-source software.
-He is originally from India and is active on both domestic and international social justice issues.
+He is originally from India and has been active on both domestic and international social justice issues.
 He volunteered and co-ordinated the Madison Chapter of Asha for education, was a member of Friends of River Narmada, and worked for the Environmental Support Group, Bangalore, India.
-He provides research, campaign, and technical support to these and other organizations.
+He provided research, campaign, and technical support to these and other organizations.
 Subbu has a PhD in computer science from UW-Madison.

 Lena Jones is political science faculty member at Minneapolis Community and Technical College (MCTC), where she has been teaching since 2002.
 In addition to teaching, she coordinates the Community Development A.S.
 Degree Program at MCTC and serves as the Minnesota and Mississippi Site Coordinator of Community Learning Partnership (CLP), a national network that aims to create pathways into community change careers.
 Since 2006, she has been the Director of Race in America, Then and Now, a summer field study course of the Higher Education Consortium for Urban Affairs (HECUA).
 She has participated in research projects exploring racism, immigration, and social movements in Western Europe and South Africa.
 In 2004, Lena received a fellowship from the University of Minnesota’s Human Rights Center to support a residency with the Institute for Democracy in South Africa (IDASA) where she participated in IDASA’s efforts to institute civic engagement projects in the Gauteng province.
 Lena has a Master of Arts degree in Political Science with a focus on International Relations and Comparative Politics from the University of Minnesota-Twin Cities and a Master of Science in Experiential Education from Minnesota State University- Mankato.